Achievable logoAchievable logo

 Federal Farm Credit System

 We just discussed Treasury products, all of which have the direct backing of the US Government.
-Essentially, these securities “go down with the ship” only if the US Government is unable to make required interest or principal payments to bondholders (which you can assume won’t happen for exam purposes).
-Federal agencies, sometimes referred to as government-sponsored enterprises (GSEs), can also borrow money by issuing bonds, but their debt is only indirectly backed by the US Government.
+In other words, these securities would default only if the US Government couldn’t make the required interest or principal payments to bondholders (for exam purposes, you can assume this won’t happen).

 Key points